alohamujeeb/alohamujeeb.github.io/docs/tutorials/linux/linux-cli.md

 	- exec some_command  (this is part of shell itself)
 	- The -exec Option in the find Command is not same as exec...It is just an option of the 'find command itself"
+    - to delete log files "-delete" option is better than "rm", because it is a built-in parameter of "find" command.
+It's generally faster and uses less system resources because it doesn’t need to spawn a new rm process for each file.
+    (both ways are mentioned in above examples)

 ---
 ## execute a command (exec vs -exec)